 Baking at high temperatures is the prominent reason for cracks on the surface of cupcakes.
 At high temperatures, the cupcakes rise faster than usual.
 As a result, the gas escapes from the air pockets speedily, leaving gaps on the surface.

 Why my red velvet cupcake is dense & not spongy?

-The main reason behind cupcakes being dense is over mixing the batter.
+The main reason behind cupcakes being dense is over-mixing the batter.
 When you overmix the batter, the air pockets get destroyed & they don’t rise while baking.
-As a result, you get dense cupcakes instead of soft & spongy.
+As a result, you get dense cupcakes instead of soft & spongy ones.
 Thus, don’t overmix.